flyingcircusio/doc/src/guide/api/types.md

 : *default:* `''`

-  Name of the parent project if this project has one.
+  Name of the parent resource group if this resource group has one.

-  If you create new projects, this will be set to the name of the project that your API key belongs to.
-Alternatively you can set the parent to any project that your API key has access to.
+  If you create new resource groups, this will be set to the name of the resource group that your API key belongs to.
+Alternatively you can set the parent to any resource group that your API key has access to.

   (Making new top-level projects does not make much sense as